uqfoundation/mystic/README.md

 model instance and a cost function instance on-the-fly.
 For more information, see ``mystic.forward_model``.
-It is, however, not necessary to use base classes or the model builder in building your own model or cost function, as any standard python function can be used as long as it meets the basic ``AbstractFunction`` interface of ``cost = f(x)``.
+It is, however, not necessary to use base classes or the model builder in building your own model or cost function, as any standard Python function can be used as long as it meets the basic ``AbstractFunction`` interface of ``cost = f(x)``.

 All ``mystic`` solvers are highly configurable, and provide a robust set of